Be warned, Liverpool: Wounded Man City aren't going to give up their title without a fight | Goal.com

 With that painful defeat at Liverpool still fresh in their minds, City looked nervous and unsure of themselves, unable to exert their usual dominance over their opponents.

-Confidence to pull off their high-risk high-reward style has underpinned their two brilliant title victories but it's been jolted by a run of just one clean sheet in six games and Tammy Abraham's clever movement caused the makeshift central partnership of John Stones and Fernandinho all sorts of problems during the opening quarter.
+Confidence to pull off their high-risk, high-reward style has underpinned City's two brilliant title victories but it's been jolted by a run of just one clean sheet in six games.
+Tammy Abraham's clever movement caused the makeshift central partnership of John Stones and Fernandinho all sorts of problems during the opening quarter.

 Willian and Christian Pulisic drove in from the lines with pace and purpose, provoking panic in the City backline and the visitors fully merited their lead, which was given to them by Kante, who made a fine run in behind the home side's defence before holding off a weak challenge from Benjamin Mendy and then beating Ederson with a scuffed finish.